QP-structures of degree 3 and CLWX 2-algebroids: QP-manifolds and 2-algebroids

 \emptycomment{ The symmetric bilinear form given by

 and the Lie $2$-algebra structure given by }

 \end{ex}

-\section{QP-manifolds $T^*[3]A^*[2]$ and $\LWX$ 2-algebroids}
+\section{QP-manifolds $T^*[3]A[1]$ and $\LWX$ 2-algebroids}

 Let $A$ be a vector bundle over $M$ and $A^*$ its dual bundle.
-The shift bundle $A^*[2]$ is a graded manifold whose fiber space has degree $-2$.
-We consider the shift cotangent bundle $\huaM:=T^*[3]A^*[2]$.
-It is a $P$-manifold of the degree $3$ over $M$.
-In this section, we construct an $\LWX$ 2-algebroid from the degree 3 QP-manifold $T^*[3]A^*[2]$.
+The shifted bundle $A[1]$ is a graded manifold whose fiber space has degree $-1$.
+We consider the shifted cotangent bundle $\huaM:=T^*[3]A[1]$.
+It is a $P$-manifold of degree $3$ over $M$.
+In this section, we construct a $\LWX$ 2-algebroid from the degree 3 QP-manifold $T^*[3]A[1]$.

-Denote by $(q^i,\xi_\alpha,\xi^\alpha,p_i)$ a canonical Darboux coordinate on $T^*[3]A^*[2]$, where $q^i$ is a coordinate on $M$, $\xi_\alpha$ is the fiber coordinate on $A^*[2]$, $(p_i,\xi^\alpha)$ is the momentum coordinate on $T^*[3]A^*[2]$ for $(q^i,\xi_\alpha)$.
-The degrees of variables $(q^i,\xi_\alpha,\xi^\alpha,p_i)$ are respectively $(0,2,1,3)$.
-The degree of the symplectic structure $\omega=dq^idp_i+d\xi_\alpha d\xi^\alpha$ is $3$ and the degree of the corresponding graded Poisson structure is $-3$.
+Denote by $(q^i,\xi^\alpha,\xi_\alpha,p_i)$ a canonical Darboux coordinate on $T^*[3]A[1]$, where $q^i$ is a coordinate on $M$, $\xi^\alpha$ is the fiber coordinate on $A[1]$, $(p_i,\xi_\alpha)$ is the momentum coordinate on $T^*[3]A[1]$ for $(q^i,\xi^\alpha)$.
+The degrees of variables $(q^i,\xi^\alpha,\xi_\alpha,p_i)$ are respectively $(0,1,2,3)$.
+The degree of the symplectic structure $\omega=dq^idp_i+d\xi^\alpha d\xi_\alpha$ is $3$ and the degree of the corresponding graded Poisson structure is $-3$.
 In the local coordinate, any $Q$-structure $\Theta$ is of the following form:

 We write $\Theta=\theta_2+\theta_{13}+\theta_4,$ where the substructures are

 The classical master equation $\{\Theta,\Theta\}=0$ is equivalent to the following three identities:

 Define two bundle maps $\partial:A^*\longrightarrow A$ and $\rho:A\longrightarrow TM$ by the following identities respectively: